 - 1920s: An article that briefly discusses how the assembly line revolutionized the 1920s.

-Today most assembly lines are automated, and they require a human worker only at the end of the process—to inspect the products to make sure they are not defective.
-This is why the assembly line is a valuable part of every major manufacturing industry in the world.
+Today, most assembly lines are automated, and they require a human worker only at the end of the process to inspect the products to make sure they are not defective.
 These assembly lines operate in manufacturing plants that require goods to be produced on an "as-needed" basis.
 Effectively, the plants have a two- or three-day supply of the parts they need.
-A worker watches over the assembly line as machines attach parts together: The human hand is only needed at certain stages.
 The modern assembly line focuses on speed and quality, so that finished products can be put out on a regular basis.

 - Meat Packing: A brief discussion of factory workers and assembly lines in today's meatpacking industry.